oracle/terraform-provider-oci/website/docs/d/database_cloud_exadata_infrastructure.html.markdown

 * `available_storage_size_in_gbs` - The available storage can be allocated to the cloud Exadata infrastructure resource, in gigabytes (GB).
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `compute_count` - The number of compute servers for the cloud Exadata infrastructure.
+* `customer_contacts` - The list of customer email addresses that receive information from Oracle about the specified Oracle Cloud Infrastructure Database service resource.
+Oracle uses these email addresses to send notifications about planned and unplanned software maintenance updates, information about system hardware, and other information needed by administrators.
+Up to 10 email addresses can be added to the customer contacts for a cloud Exadata infrastructure instance.
+	* `email` - The email address used by Oracle to send notifications regarding databases and infrastructure.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - The user-friendly name for the cloud Exadata infrastructure resource.
 The name does not need to be unique.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`